-The Office of Recovery & Resiliency has collected, on behalf of FEMA, approximately \$50 million in debris removal insurance funds.
+The Office of Recovery & Resiliency has collected, on behalf of FEMA, approximately \$65 million in debris removal insurance funds.
 Due to the extent of the damage caused to properties during the debris removal process, the County initiated the Debris Insurance Collection Program in which property owners may be reimbursed for repairs needed as a result of the debris removal process (i.e., destruction of driveways, curbs and sidewalks due to heavy equipment, over-excavation, etc.).
 In addition, the County is permitting debris insurance monies to be used for tree removal.
-To date, the County has reimbursed approximately \$4.5 million to property owners.
+To date, the County has reimbursed approximately \$5.5 million to property owners.

 Both FEMA and CalOES were provided details on the reimbursement component of the County's Program.
-As with all programs using Federal money, the Program is subject to later audits that could potentially result in FEMA/OIG recoupment of benefits.
+However, as with all programs using Federal money, the Program is subject to later audits that could potentially result in FEMA/OIG recoupment of benefits and the County needing to reverse these reimbursements.
 In order to minimize any potential exposure to the County for the reimbursements to property owners, the County is requiring all property owners that receive reimbursements verify that they have not received a duplication of benefits, which would be a violation of the Federal Robert T. Stafford Disaster Relief & Emergency Assistance Act.